zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 model_version = ModelVersion(
     # The name uniquely identifies this model
-    # It usually represents the business use-case
+    # It usually represents the business use case
     name="iris_classifier",
     # The version specifies the version
     # If None or an unseen version is specified, it will be created